nevrome/mobest/docs/basic.md

   )
 ```

-With this setup the search sample itself will be part of the samples used to inform the ancestry field interpolation.
+With this setup the search sample itself will be part of the samples used to inform the ancestry field interpolation (`samples_projected`).
 This is no problem - the search sample is a known data point in space and time that can very well be employed to build a better model of the past ancestry distribution.
 There may be research questions for which this might not be desired, though.
 Then it can just as well be excluded from the `samples_projected` table.

 ## Running mobest's interpolation and search function

-With the input data, both the spatial prediction grid and the samples to inform the ancestry field interpolation, prepared and ready, we can now run `mobest::locate`.
-For that we first have to split and transform the input data into the required data structures.
+With the input data, both the spatial prediction grid and the samples to inform the ancestry field interpolation, prepared and ready, we can now run `mobest::locate()`.
+For that we first have to split and transform the input into the required data structures.

 ### Building the input data for the interpolation

-Here is how the interface of `mobest::locate` looks:
+Here is how the interface of `mobest::locate()` looks:

 ```r
 mobest::locate(